mpv-player/mpv/DOCS/man/en/options.rst

         For best decoding quality use the same IDCT algorithm for decoding and encoding.
 This may come at a price in accuracy, though.

-    lowres=<number>[,<w>]
-        Decode at lower resolutions.
-Low resolution decoding is not supported by all codecs, and it will often result in ugly artifacts.
-This is not a bug, but a side effect of not decoding at full resolution.

-        :0: disabled
-        :1: 1/2 resolution
-        :2: 1/4 resolution
-        :3: 1/8 resolution

-        If <w> is specified lowres decoding will be used only if the width of the video is major than or equal to <w>.

     o=<key>=<value>[,<key>=<value>[,...]]
         Pass AVOptions to libavcodec decoder.
 Note, a patch to make the o= unneeded and pass all unknown options through the AVOption system is